-Once you’ve signed for a cash settlement for your car accident, you’ll never again be able to pursue compensation for your damages.
-You may not even realize the full extent of your injuries before you’re offered a settlement.
+Once you’ve signed for a cash settlement for a car accident, you’ll never again be able to pursue compensation for your damages.
+This can be problematic because with some injuries, you may not even realize the full extent of your injuries before you’re offered a car accident settlement.
 While it’s reasonable to want to settle and put the whole thing behind you, taking the first offer extended to you isn’t always the best course of action.
-Most attorneys will advise you to wait until you’ve reached something called Maximum Medical Improvement, or MMI, before accepting a car accident settlement.
+Most attorneys will advise you to wait until you’ve reached something called Maximum Medical Improvement, or MMI, before accepting a car accident settlement offer.

 Should you sustain a traumatic brain injury in the wreck, for example, you’ll want to take your time healing.
 It can take many months to see specialists, have surgery, take medication and get physical therapy before you have a true idea of what a life post-accident will cost.
 While it’s impossible to predict the future, you’ll have a much clearer picture once the dust of the collision has settled.

 If you were in a collision it is important to keep accurate records of the accident.
 You need to collect police reports.
 Also important are your medical treatment documents and witness statements.